Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/4_pick_and_place.md

 # Niryo One Information

 The best source of information for the Niryo One is the [User Manual](https://niryo.com/docs/niryo-one/user-manual/complete-user-manual/).
-It contains a lot of general information about the Niryo One like how to connecct to the Niryo One, including passwords, and how to use the Niryo One Studio desktop application.
+It contains a lot of general information about the Niryo One like how to connect to the Niryo One, including passwords, and how to use the Niryo One Studio desktop application.

-For this tutorial we will be using the full [Niryo One ROS](https://niryo.com/docs/niryo-one/developer-tutorials/get-started-with-the-niryo-one-ros-stack/) stack running on the Niryo One robot.
+For this tutorial we will be using the full [Niryo One ROS stack](https://niryo.com/docs/niryo-one/developer-tutorials/get-started-with-the-niryo-one-ros-stack/) running on the Niryo One robot.

 From the Niryo One ROS documentation:
 > The commander package exposes an action server named “niryo_one/commander/robot_action”, with a “RobotMoveCommand” message.
 This is probably what you’re looking for if you want to send direct command to the robot using ROS.